 Major Economic Impact

-The economy of the Raleigh area is greatly enhanced by its five longtime institutions of higher education.
-Even those of us most closely tied to the CRC institutions were surprised to learn from our 2007 study that our combined colleges and universities are responsible for 25 percent of all wage and salary income in the local economy (Wake County) and 20 percent of total employment.
+The economy of the Raleigh area is greatly enhanced by its six longtime institutions of higher education.
+Even those of us most closely tied to the CRC institutions were surprised to learn the extent of that impact from the three studies we’ve had done—2007, 2013 and 2017.

 Our colleges’ impact related to great K-12 education in our community